RIMPAC: RIMPAC 2018

 In January 2018, China announced that it had been invited.
-On 23 May 2018, however, the Pentagon announced that it had "disinvited" China because of recent militarization of islands in the South China Sea.
-The PRC has previously attended RIMPAC Exercises on 2014 and 2016.
+On 23 May 2018, the Pentagon announced that it had "disinvited" China because of recent militarization of islands in the South China Sea.
+The PRC had previously attended RIMPAC Exercises in 2014 and 2016.

-On 30 May 2018, the US Navy announced that about 25,000 naval personnel and 52 ships and submarines from 26 countries will participate.
-These are the following units that would take part in the exercise:
+On 30 May 2018, the US Navy announced that about 25,000 naval personnel and 52 ships and submarines from 26 countries would participate.

 In this edition of RIMPAC, the Chilean Navy was responsible for leading the naval exercise, being the first non-English-speaking Navy to carry out this task.
-The election of Chile as leader of the Task Groups is a recognition of the high performance achieved in recent editions and the quality of its personnel, which since its first participation in 1996 has been demonstrating its preparation and professionalism.
-This appointment also places this country in a leadership position in the Latin American and world level in the planning and execution of combined naval operations.
+The election of Chile as leader of the Task Groups recognises the high performance achieved in prior RIMPAC exercises and the quality of Chilean personnel, which since Chile's first participation in 1996 have demonstrated high preparation and professionalism.

 Israel, Vietnam and Sri Lanka made their debut in RIMPAC.
-Brazil was due to make its debut too, but cancelled its participation for the second time.
-The exercise also included a live firing of the AGM-158C LRASM (Long Range Anti-Ship Missile) for the first time.
+Brazil was due to make its debut, but cancelled its participation for the second time.
+The exercise included a live firing of the AGM-158C LRASM (Long Range Anti-Ship Missile) for the first time.